emurphy04/SD10-S3-SPRINT-2-JAVA/JavaDocs/Sprint-Team-Contributions.md

 ## Overview

 In the final sprint of Semester 3, our team, consisting of just two developers—Ethan Murphy and Brenda Armstrong—successfully delivered two comprehensive projects: the **Java-Console Based E-Commerce Platform** and the **VinoVault Wine Search Engine**.
 Despite being a smaller team compared to the standard group size of three, we managed to handle all aspects of project development, from planning to execution and deployment.
-Our team has been working together since our very 1st sprint of Semember 1 and we have built a robust team strategy through trust, collaboration, and effective project management with each member taking the lead on one project while also providing crucial support on the other.
+Our team has been working together since our very 1st sprint of semester 1 and we have built a robust team strategy through trust, collaboration, and effective project management with each member taking the lead on one project while also providing crucial support on the other.

 ### Project Scrum Agile Management